Frequently Asked Questions

 Is housing still available?

 Yes, housing is available beginning winter term.
-The housing application for a winter term start will be available October 12th.
-It is due December 29th.
+The housing application for a winter term start is due December 29th.

 What furniture do you provide?
 What are the dimensions?